-Using the Medication Dictionary: Use the dictionary to search for medications.
+Using the Medication Dictionary: Use the dictionary as needed to look up medications (that when scanned or transcribed) do not automatically populate section (a) with an appropriate match or list of potential matches from which to choose.
 For medication names containing more than one word, look for a match of the complete medication name in the dictionary.
-If the complete name matches, along with the strength and units, select that medication.
-If a complete match cannot be found, but the dictionary contains a single entry for the ingredient(s) in the medication (usually the first word of the medication name), and there are no other entries containing this word, select that item.
-This often occurs when [1] the brand and generic medication name are transcribed, but only one is in the dictionary; [2] the formulation of the medication is transcribed, but is not in the dictionary; [3] the manufacturer name is transcribed, but is not in the dictionary; or [4] words referring to other ingredients are transcribed, but are not in the dictionary or are in the dictionary in a different order (Table 5).
+If the complete name matches, enter the corresponding UPC.
+If a complete match cannot be found, but the dictionary contains a single entry for the ingredient(s) in the medication (usually the first word of the medication name), and there are no other entries containing this word, select the corresponding UPC.
+This often occurs when [1] the brand and generic medication name are transcribed, but only one is in the dictionary; [2] the formulation of the medication is transcribed, but is not in the dictionary; [3] the manufacturer name is transcribed, but is not in the dictionary or are in the dictionary in a different order (Table 5).
 If a medication name is not in the dictionary, do not guess at a match.
+Simply set the status code to Q (questionable) so that the Collaborative Studies Coordinating Center can investigate.